 For us, a Hybrid Cloud is agnostic in every technological sense of the word.
 It’s not about platforms and deployment choices.
 It’s about business outcomes.
 Hybrid Cloud focuses on business outcomes by connecting and extending clouds that enable data mobility, greater availability options and native Disaster Recovery.

-What follows is a comprehensive guide to Symmetry’s top Hybrid Cloud insights that IT leaders need to know.
-These links allow you to jump to specific sections:
+What follows is a comprehensive guide to Symmetry’s top insights that IT leaders need to know.
+These links allow you to jump to specific sections of the blog:

 - Defining Hybrid Cloud

 - Hybrid Cloud Use Cases